 Hotel near Rondane: The nearest hotel is Øvre Nordli, which is quite cheap, well rated and is right next to the national park border.

-Map of interesting best places to visit on South Norway road trip
+Map of best places to visit in South Norway

-I want to go on a road trip to South Norway!
+I want to go on South Norway road trip!

 Are you decided?
 All you have to do is find the cheapest flight ticket!